RAAllen/JavaReferences/README.md

 ## Program Specifications

-* The program will illustrate the interaction between references and objects, with comments on what is happening and why.
+* The program will illustrate the interaction between passing by value and passing by reference.
-* The program will step by step break down for a user when a reference is no longer pointing to an object, indicating it is ready for garbage collection.
+* The program will indicate when a reference is no longer pointing to an object, indicating it is ready for garbage collection.
 * The program will demonstrate the difference between comparing object identity comparisons using the "==" operator to compare whether two references are both pointing to the same object and using the .equals() method to compare the contents of an object for equality.
 * The program will demonstrate the difference of passing by value and passing by reference.